Navid200/xDrip/docs/Dexcom-Basics.md

 ## Dexcom Basics
 [xDrip](../README.md) >> [Features](Features_page.md) >> [Dexcom](./Dexcom_page.md) >> Dexcom Basics

+Even if you don't use xDrip, these can be useful.

 ### Transmitter Expiry
 When you receive a new transmitter, pay attention to the dates printed on the box.
 The first date is the date of manufacture.
 The second date is either a Ship-By or a Use-By Date.
 ![](./images/tx_box_dates.png)